 Academy of Arts & History: History

 Worship is another of Ruth’s passions.
 Being a member of worship teams for the past 25 years, playing keys and singing, has fostered a passion for worship in Ruth.
 Her first desire is to grow personally as a Worshipper of her Lord and Savior and then to lead and teach others how to grow in this pursuit.
 She has 25 years of experience teaching piano to both children and adults, with a special focus on playing by chords.
-A year ago, she began a Worship Team class at Artios, and it has been an incredible blessing to her to share, spiritually and practically, with her students what it means to first be a Worshipper of the One True God and then how to lead others in worshipping Him.
+Two years ago, she began a Worship Team class at Artios, and it has been an incredible blessing to her to share, spiritually and practically, with her students what it means to first be a Worshipper of the One True God and then how to lead others in worshipping Him.
 This coming year, Ruth will be teaching this class again as a Studio Class.

 Cayce was born and raised in Due West, SC.
 Cayce attended Erskine College where she studied Biology.
 She went on to further her education and pursue a career as a Registered Nurse.
 Cayce has a BSN from the University of Texas at Arlington.
 She currently works part-time as an ER nurse at AnMed Health in Anderson, SC, where she is also involved with the Hazmat disaster relief team.

 Cayce and her husband, Anthony, live with their 2 children, Kaitlyn and Clayton, in Belton, SC.
 She and her family enjoy serving the community through their involvement with Meals on Wheels and The LOT Project, both in Anderson.
 This is their 6th year homeschooling.
 Cayce chartered the first homeschool chapter of National Beta Club in the Upstate in 2014 and continues to be an active sponsor.
 She has taught science classes at several homeschool co-ops in the past and is grateful God lead her and her family to Artios!

 Private Lessons: Percussion